KhoaHDLe/Hemorrhage-Detection/README.md

 Our goal is to identify and predict the presense of acute intracranial hemorrhages and its sub-types in CT images.

 The dataset consists of 5 subtypes and an "any" type (at least one occurance of any of the hemorrhages).
-As a result, a yes/no classification is allocated to each of the 6 labels.
+A yes/no classification is allocated to each of the 6 labels.

 This becomes 2-class classification (yes/no classification) for each of the image ID: